All Episodes

 I made a joke.

-We've got this link up on the website at Rush Limbaugh.com.
+We've got this link up on the website at rushlimbaugh.com.

-What we ought to do is just offer a treaty uh to Al Qaeda and grant them official status uh under the Geneva Conventions and so forth, and and and grant them all kinds of pleasantries and toiletries and things when they're taken prisoner, and basically have a treaty with him and make a joke, and by gosh, here comes bin Laden, actually suggesting a truce, a stand down.
+What we ought to do is just offer a treaty to al-Qaeda and grant them official status under the Geneva Conventions and so forth, and grant them all kinds of pleasantries and toiletries and things when they are taken prisoner and basically have a treaty.

-Well, let's call a ceasefire.
+Well, let's call it a truce.

-Well, let's call it truce, because the Democrats will eat that up because while they can't trust George W. Bush, they can trust Osama bin Laden.
+The Democrats will eat that up because while they can't trust George W. Bush, they can trust Osama bin Laden.

 Ask yourself in all of this, when you listen to Democrats, who's the enemy?